Generalized Half-Dyon in Weinberg-Salam Theory: The Numerical Method

 The numerical calculations are mainly carried out using Maple and MATLAB software.
 The ten reduced second order partial differential equations (\ref{eq.14})-(\ref{eq.17}) are first transformed into a system of nonlinear equations by using finite difference approximation, based on the discretization on a non-equidistant grid of size $70 \times 60$ covering the integration regions $0 \leq \tilde{x} \leq 1$ and $0 \leq \theta \leq \pi$.
-Here $\tilde{x} = \frac{x}{x+1}$ is the compactified finite interval coordinate.
+Here $\tilde{x} = x/(x+1)$ is the compactified finite interval coordinate.
 The partial derivatives with respect to $x$ are then replaced accordingly, i.e. $\partial_x \rightarrow \left( 1 - \tilde{x} \right)^2 \partial_{\tilde{x}}$.
 The Jacobian sparsity pattern for the system of nonlinear equations are first obtained by Maple and the system are then solved numerically by using MATLAB, subject to good intial guesses.
+The error arises from our numerical results is $\mathcal{O}(10^{-3})$.